signalfx/splunk-otel-collector/docs/getting-started/linux-manual.md

       been modified after initial installation, the existing files will be preserved and the files from the new Collector package may be installed with a `.rpmnew` extension.
-1. To upgrade the Auto Instrumentation package, run the following commands:
-   - Debian:
-     ```sh
-     sudo apt-get update
-     sudo apt-get install --only-upgrade splunk-otel-auto-instrumentation
-     ```
-     **Note:** You may be prompted to keep or overwrite the configuration file at `/usr/lib/splunk-instrumentation/instrumentation.conf`.
-Choosing to
-     overwrite will revert this file to the default file provided by the new package.
-   - RPM:
-     - `yum`
-       ```sh
-       sudo yum upgrade splunk-otel-auto-instrumentation
-       ```
-     - `dnf`:
-       ```sh
-       sudo dnf upgrade splunk-otel-auto-instrumentation
-       ```
-     - `zypper`
-       ```sh
-       sudo zypper refresh
-       sudo zypper update splunk-otel-instrumentation
-       ```

 #### Collector Debian/RPM Packages

-If you prefer to install the Collector without the [installer script ](./linux-installer.md) or the [Debian/RPM Repositories ](#collector-debianrpm-packages) in the previous section, you can download the individual Debian or RPM package from the [GitHub Releases]( https://github.com/signalfx/splunk-otel-collector/releases) page and install it with the following commands (requires `root` privileges).
+If you prefer to install the Collector without the [installer script ](./linux-installer.md) or the [Debian/RPM Repositories ](#collector-package-repositories) in the previous section, you can download the individual Debian or RPM package from the [GitHub Releases]( https://github.com/signalfx/splunk-otel-collector/releases) page and install it with the following commands (requires `root` privileges).